Total Shoulder Replacement

 Total Shoulder Replacement Surgery

-You should consider a total shoulder replacement if your pain is not controlled with conservative treatments or you have significant functional limitations that are affecting your quality of life.
-Total shoulder replacement is a wonderful procedure when performed well, and you can expect to have significant relief of pain and improvements in function.
+You may consider a total shoulder replacement if pain is not well managed with conservative treatments or if movement limitations affect your quality of life.
+According to Dr. Jones, when performed appropriately, total shoulder replacement can provide meaningful improvements in function and comfort.

 Shoulder Anatomy